magento/magento2-page-builder/docs/create-basic-content-type/step-5-add-styles.md

 </div>
 ```

-This all standard stuff for styling the core appearance of our content type.
-So let's move on to adding the `css` bindings that gives our Quote some end-user customization options.
+Next, we will add the `css` bindings that give our Quote some end-user customization options.

 ## Add `css` style binding

-Part of using the `css` binding option is deciding what CSS styling options you want to give end-users, unique from the styling and customization options provided by the `pagebuilder_base_form` and `pagebuilder_base_form_with_background_attributes` form fields (such as alignments, borders, paddings, margins, backgrounds, and more).
+Part of using the `css` binding option is deciding what CSS styling options you want to give end-users.
+The two base forms (`pagebuilder_base_form` and `pagebuilder_base_form_with_background_attributes`) already provide end-users with several styling options such as alignments, borders, paddings, margins, and various background properties.
+So you will want to use the `css` binding for other changes not covered by the base forms.

-For our Quote content type, we will provide users with the option to change the color of the Quote's text using CSS styles.
-Let's start by defining our CSS styles in our `_import.less files`.
+For our Quote content type, we will use the `css` binding to enable users to change the color of the Quote's text using CSS styles.
+Let's start by defining our CSS styles in our `_import.less` files.

 ### Define CSS